 - Use the Grab utility (Applications > Utilities > Grab), and choose Edit > Copy to place the content on the clipboard.
 (Mac OS)

 - In a PDF file, you can select objects using the Edit Object tool (Tools > Print Production > Edit Object), and then copy the selected objects.

 You can create a blank PDF, rather than beginning with a file, a clipboard image, or scanning.

 This process can be useful for creating a one-page PDF.
 For longer, more complex, or heavily formatted documents, it’s better to create the source document in an application that offers more layout and formatting options, such as Adobe InDesign or Microsoft Word.

 To add a blank page to an existing PDF, open the PDF and then choose Tools > Organize Pages > Insert > Blank Page.

 You can create multiple PDFs from multiple native files, including files of different supported formats, in one operation.
 This method is useful when you must convert a large number of files to PDF.

-When you use this method, Acrobat DC applies the most recently used conversion settings without offering you access to those settings.
+When you use this method, Acrobat applies the most recently used conversion settings without offering you access to those settings.
 If you want to adjust the conversion settings, do so before using this method.